jlong4223/JS-ruby-basics-practice/README.md

 # Javascript and Ruby Practice

-This is a place that I go to practice code challenges and keep the basics fresh.
+This is a file with some basics practice.

-A goal of mine here is to complete a code challenge in javascript and transfer it to ruby or vice-versa.
+A goal of mine is to complete a code challenge in javascript and transfer it to ruby or vice-versa.

 The challenges will range from easy to expert level in time.